karki77/karki77/README.md

 - 👋 Hi, I’m @karki77
 - 👀 I’m interested in full time Job offers web developer.
-- 🌱 I’m currently learning Mern Stack Development course.
+- 🌱 I’m currently finished learning Mern Stack Development course.
 - 💞️ I’m looking to collaborate with comapnies which could provide me the opportunities in the field of web/software Development.
 Any contacts and refers would be highly appreciated.
 - 📫 How to reach me ...
  E-mail: karkikuber5@gmail.com